vadim-ver/libusb_vhci/README.md

    These are generic installation instructions.

-   The `configure' shell script attempts to guess correct values for various system-dependent variables used during compilation.
+   The "configure" shell script attempts to guess correct values for various system-dependent variables used during compilation.
 It uses those values to create a `Makefile' in each directory of the package.
 It may also create one or more `.h' files containing system-dependent